aresta/topotresc/README.md

 # topotresc
-This is a project to build a map server customized for mountain hiking based in the OSM data, mapnik, apache with mod_tile and the gdal tools among others and docker to avoid all the installation and dependencies problems.
+This is a project to build a map server customized for mountain hiking based in the OSM data, mapnik, apache with mod_tile and the gdal tools among others.
+The system is built on docker to avoid all the installation and dependencies problems.

-The map include layers with hillshading and elevation contour lines to to achieve an efective relief highlighting and is highly adapted for all kind of mountain activities.
+The map include layers with hillshading and elevation contour lines to to achieve an efective relief highlighting and the look-and-feel is adapted for all kind of mountain activities.

 ## Map features ##